-Narratives do not provide full disclosure about a child/youth.
-More comprehensive information about the child/youth can be found in the Additional Information section of their CY130, which recruiters for the child/youth, PAE coordinators, and SWAN Helpline staff can access.
+Public narratives do not provide full disclosure about a child.
+More comprehensive information about the child can be found in the Additional Information section of their online record, which can be accessed by recruiters for the child, PAE coordinators, and which can be read by SWAN Helpline staff.
+This information can also be found in the county record and the Child Profile.